SimonSubokLee/ston-docs-son/admin/environment.kr.rst

     </Server>

 This section will cover the structure of global configuration and simple functions.
-:ref:`access-control` or :ref:`snmp` is located in the global configuration, but these major functions will be elaborated upon in each chapter.
+:ref:`access-control` or :ref:`snmp` is located in the global configuration, but these major functions will be elaborated upon in respective chapters.

 .. toctree::
    :maxdepth: 2